csc-training/csc-env-eff/part-2/workflows/snakemake-ht.md

 ### Follow the progress of jobs

 You can already check the progress of your job by simply observing the current folder where you can see lot of new task-specific folders are being created.
-However, there are formal ways to check the progress of your jobs.
+However, there are formal ways to check the progress of your jobs as shown below:

 1. Monitor the status of submitted job